 Here we go.

-Q #1) What do you understand by Linux Kernal?
+Q #1) What do you understand by Linux Kernel?
 Is it legal to edit it?

-Linux Kernal is considered as free and open-source software which is capable of managing hardware resources for the users.
-As it is released under General Public Licence (GPL), it becomes legal for anyone to edit it.
+The Linux Kernel is considered free and open-source software that is capable of managing hardware resources for users.
+Because it is released under the General Public License (GPL), it becomes legal for anyone to edit it.

 Q #2) Differentiate between LINUX and UNIX?